 - Development of standards, performance and other measurement activities

 Financial assistance will be in the form of contributions for all eligible projects.
-Requested funding will be validated and may be modified further to the review of projected expenses.
+Requested funding will be validated and may be modified following the review of projected expenses.

-Funding decisions will be based on approved eligible project criteria limited by the funding available, program priorities as well as regional representation.
+Funding decisions will be based on merit and approved eligible project criteria, and will be limited by the funding available, program priorities and regional representation.

-There are two financial categories within the program:
+There are two contribution categories within the Program:

-- Both incorporated and non-incorporated non-profit documentary heritage associations/organizations can apply
+- Both incorporated and non-incorporated non-profit documentary heritage organizations can apply;

-- Non-incorporated documentary heritage institutions require a letter of reference from a recognized national association or municipal or provincial/territorial government
+- Non-incorporated documentary heritage institutions require a letter of reference from a recognized national association or their municipal/provincial/territorial government;

-- 100% of funds provided at the beginning of the project
+- 100% of funds are provided at the beginning of the project; and

 B. Large contributions between $15,000 and $100,000

-- Only incorporated non-profit documentary heritage associations/organizations can apply;
+- Only incorporated non-profit documentary heritage organizations can apply;

 - Advanced funding may be considered;